wangyoucao577/libmath-finite/doc/undefined_reference_to__xxx_finite__why_and_how.md

 # Undefined reference to `__xxx_finite` - why and how?
 This article explains the **undefined reference to `__xxx_finite`** problem, what is it, why it happens, and how to solve it.
+All the sources codes in this article has been placed in [wangyoucao577/libmath-finite](https://github.com/wangyoucao577/libmath-finite), which is a small library intends to solve this problem.
+Feel free to try it by yourself, file issue in the project if any question.

 ## The problem
 Someday when I try to build a project on my new computer that runs `Debian 11`, a lot of `undefined reference` errors occurred, which leads to symbols missed.
 At a first glance I find that all the missed symbols have `_finite` suffix and looks like math functions, for example, `undefined reference to __pow_finite`.
 But why?